wolskies/rke2-ansible/roles/helm_install/README.md

 # Helm Install Role

 A straightforward role to install Helm package manager via the `get-helm-3.sh` script, helm-diff plugin, and the python3-kubernetes library required by other roles that use kubernetes.core modules.
+The python3-kubernetes library is only installed on controller nodes to optimize deployment efficiency.

 ## Requirements